BREAST FEEDING FOR RAISING HEALTHY CHILDREN

-Breastfeeding should continue for between two and three years, and ideally even longer if the baby will take it.
 This is different advice than that given by almost all pediatricians and other doctors.
-However, that is the time that most primitive cultures breastfeed their children for optimum health.
+However, most primitive cultures breastfeed their children for about three years for optimum health.

 The reason for this is the child’s digestive system is extremely delicate.
-Although a child can start with food after a few days to a few months, the benefits of mother’s milk are many, as explained above.
+Although a child can start with adult food after a few months, the benefits of mother’s milk are many, as explained above.
 It is also sufficient for nourishing most children for several years.
 There is no reason to introduce food, particularly meat and grains, until the child is at least one year old.

 Some children will ask for more than breast milk at a certain point, and some will outright stop breastfeeding at a certain age.
 However, this is often because the mother’s milk is not sufficient in nutrients.
 This can often be remedied by a change in the mother’s diet or health status via a nutritional balancing program.
 However, it is late to begin such a program once one is breastfeeding.
 It is certainly possible, but it is preferable to begin a healing program before one gets pregnant or during pregnancy.

 Other reasons for continuing to breastfeed for several years are the bonding that occurs between mother and child and other subtle benefits for both mother and child.